 Eligible NRIs may obtain copies of Bid cum Application Form from the Designated Intermediaries.
 Eligible NRI Bidders bidding on a repatriation basis by using the Non-Resident Forms should authorize their SCSB to block their Non-Resident External ("NRE") accounts, or Foreign Currency Non-Resident ("FCNR") Accounts and eligible NRI Bidders bidding on a non-repatriation basis by using Resident Forms should authorize their SCSB to block their Non-Resident Ordinary ("NRO") accounts for the full Bid Amount, at the time of the submission of the Bid cum Application Form.
 Eligible NRIs Bidding on non-repatriation basis are advised to use the Bid cum Application Form for residents (white in colour).
 Eligible NRIs Bidding on a repatriation basis are advised to use the Bid cum Application Form meant for Non-Residents (blue in colour).

-For details of restrictions on investment by NRIs, see "Restrictions on Foreign Ownership of Indian Securities" on page 262.
+However, NRIs only on non-repatriation basis under Schedule 4 of the FEMA Regulations were allowed to participate in the Issue.
+For details of restrictions on investment by Eligible NRIs, see "Restrictions on Foreign Ownership of Indian Securities" on page 373.